Home » All Recipes » Desserts » Keto Icing (Sugar-Free Glaze)

 • Vanilla Icing – add 1 teaspoon vanilla extract

-• Chocolate Icing – melt 2 ounces of cacao paste with the coconut oil, add 1/2 teaspoon vanilla extract and mix in with the other ingredients
+• Chocolate Icing – melt 2 ounces of dark chocolate with the coconut oil, add 1/2 teaspoon vanilla extract and 4 additional tablespoons coconut milk.
+Mix in with the other ingredients.

 • Mocha Icing – combine 2 teaspoons coffee grounds with 2 tablespoons cacao powder